Velvet antler

-Velvet antler is the whole cartilaginous antler in a precalcified growth stage of the Cervidae family including the species of deer such as elk, moose, and caribou.
-Velvet antler is covered in a hairy, velvet-like "skin" known as velvet and its tines are rounded, because the antler has not calcified or finished developing.
-Velvet antler preparations are sold in China as part of traditional Chinese medicine, and in the United States and some other countries as a dietary supplement.
-Marketing claims of beneficial health effects are not supported by research, and the Food and Drug Administration has warned companies selling the products.
+Velvet antler is the whole cartilaginous antler in a precalcified growth stage of the Cervidae family, including the species of deer, such as red deer, elk, moose, and caribou.
+Velvet antler is covered in a hairy, soft "skin" known as velvet, with the developing antler having rounded tines during its annual growth and remaining uncalcified.

+Velvet antler preparations are sold in China as part of traditional Chinese medicine, and in some countries as a dietary supplement.
+Marketing claims of health effects are not supported by scientific evidence, and the US Food and Drug Administration has warned companies selling the products about false advertising.

 Industry

-Most of the world's supply of velvet antler comes from Sika deer, red deer and elk or wapiti, including a large deer ranching industry in New Zealand.
-New Zealand is the world's largest producer of velvet, producing 450–500 tons of red deer velvet antler annually.
-China produces 400 tons of predominantly Sika deer velvet antler annually.
-Russia produces 80 tons annually.
-United States and Canada each produce 20 tons annually.
+Most of the world's supply of velvet antler comes from Sika deer, red deer, and elk (also called wapiti), including a large deer ranching industry in New Zealand.
+New Zealand is the world's largest producer of velvet.
+Australia, China, Russia, United States, and Canada also produce velvet antler products for the supplement market.

 Farming and ranching

 Moose, elk and deer produce new antlers yearly (primarily males, except in caribou/reindeer).
-In New Zealand, deer are subject to local anesthesia and restrained during antler removal, and the procedure is supervised by licensed veterinarians.
+In New Zealand, deer are subjected to local anesthesia and restrained during antler removal, and the procedure is supervised by licensed veterinarians.
 Typically, the antler is cut off near the base after it is about two-thirds of its potential full size, between 55 and 65 days of growth, before any significant calcification occurs.
 The procedure is generally done around June in the Northern Hemisphere and December in the Southern Hemisphere.

 Uses

-Velvet antler has been used in traditional Chinese medicine (TCM) that classifies many similar substances from a variety of species under the Chinese character name 鹿茸; (pinyin: lùróng) and the commercial name Cervi Cornu Pantorichum.
-The two common species used within the TCM system are sika deer and red deer which are thought to be useful for treating yang deficiency syndromes.
+Velvet antler has been used in traditional Chinese medicine (TCM) that classifies many similar substances from a variety of species under the Chinese character name 鹿茸; (pinyin: lùróng) and the commercial name cornu cervi pantorichum.
+The two common species used in the TCM system are sika deer and red deer which are thought to be useful for treating yang deficiency syndromes.